IT3038C/IT3038C.github.io/docs/week-6.md

 const path = require("path");
 ```

-A quick aside about the ‘;’ semicolon usage.
-Semicolons are implied with Javascript, so you don’t HAVE to have it, but it is a best practice.
+A quick aside about the ';' semicolon usage.
+Semicolons are implied with Javascript, so you don't HAVE to have it, but it is a best practice.

 The require method tells our code to import this module.
 Now we can use "path" functions in our code.
 Add this line to the bottom of our script.